 To solidify your understanding, let's look at some examples of how le cinéma is used in sentences:

 Notice how the masculine article le is consistently used before cinéma.
-This confirms its masculine gender.
+But this confirms its masculine gender.
 Also note the use of "ce cinéma" which is used to specify which cinema.

 Common Mistakes and How to Avoid Them